-In the second place, I have put the Catechism of Scripture names for young children, that they may be early acquainted with some slight sketches of the Scripture history, which are necessary in order to understand the Christian religion the better.
-This may be learnt at the same time with the foregoing Catechism, so that they may be carried on together would here make to them.
+In the second place, I have put the Catechism of Scripture names for young children that they may be early acquainted with some slight sketches of the Scripture history, which are necessary in order to understand the Christian religion the better.
+This may be learnt at the same time with the foregoing Catechism, so that they may be carried on together.